Sayantani-Bhattacharya/Distributed-Communication-Framework/README.md

 ## Steps:

 ### Development:
-1. Minimally Functional Program: the first step would be to create ROS publishers of pcl data from Jeton,integrating it with ros2-zenoh-bridge and have that transfer data to another subscriber node of the same Jetson.
+1. Minimally Functional Program: the first step would be to create ROS publishers of point cloud and occupancy grid(map) data, integrating it with ros2-zenoh-bridge and have that transfer data to another subscriber node, running in the same system.
 2. Then I would be adding compression, serialization and decompression features for custom msg types.
 3. Filtering or any other method to enhance discovery of packets.
 4. Enabling multi agent operation (should already be working, not sure though).